Written by Anna Post

 The best wedding professionals will know one another.
 If you’ve found a top-notch caterer, ask them about floral designers or cake bakers that they would recommend.
 Don’t rely on a single opinion, though; seek a variety of input to avoid getting caught up in the “insider trading” of people who work with only one or two other pros.
 If four or five people tell you that a florist is great, by all means give them a call!

 Always make a list when meeting with professionals—of the colors you like when looking at flowers, the foods you enjoy at your menu-planning, or the number of steps it will take to get from the chuppah to the reception area across the hayfield.

 While a baker may exhibit breath-taking artistry in what she puts on the cake’s outside, what’s underneath may turn out to be less than mouth-watering.
 Even if there is a charge for a cake tasting, it’s well worth it.
 “With a wedding cake, there’s much more than meets the eye,” says Irene Maston of Irene’s Cakes by Design.
 Or at least there should be.

 Even if you’ve fallen in love with a photographer’s style, make sure you also like the actual photographer.
 You’ll be spending a lot of time together on your wedding day, after all!
 Also, go over the list of shots you definitely want—your grandparents together, your dog—to help your photographer work efficiently on your big day.

 Cater to your guests

 Remember that a wedding is also a family reunion.
 Tell your caterer if they need to accommodate any special diets–do you have a vegetarian sister, a kosher aunt, or a cousin with nut allergies?
 Also make sure to discuss any special equipment rentals your caterer may need to prepare food at your site, suggests Elizabeth Harris Warner of Elizabethan Fare.

 Smell the roses

-Article originally published in Vermont Vows Fall/Winter 2007
+This article was originally published in Vermont Vows Fall/Winter 2007.